jenkinsci/ecutest-plugin/README.md

 <details>
     <summary>[TT] ERROR: ECU-TEST executable could not be found!</summary>

-> Please check the installation paths for the configured ECU-TEST installation, both on master in the global tool configuration and in the slave configuration.
+> Please check the installation paths for the configured ECU-TEST installation, both on master in the global tool configuration and in the agent configuration.
 </details>

 <details>